 Initially a prospect at third base, Thome is featured at the hot corner on all of his early trading cards.
 He was moved to first base where he would find success until injuries pushed him to DH.
-Guiding the Cleveland Indians to the World Series in 1995 and 1997, Thome's 337 home runs are a franchise record, as are his 52 home runs during the 2002 season.
-Thome later excelled with the Philadelphia Phillies and Chicago White Sox, becoming just the fourth player in baseball history to hit more than 100 home runs with three different teams.
-During the 2011 season, Thome surpassed 600 career home runs, cementing his Cooperstown credentials.
+Over his long career largely spent with the Indians, Phillies and White Sox, Thome surpassed 600 career home runs, cementing his Cooperstown credentials.

 While Thome is known to be a frequent in-person and through-the-mail signer, his autographs largely stopped appearing in card sets after 2008.
 That changed in 2017 when he began signing for Topps again, including 2017 Bowman's Best and Topps Dynasty.
 Two notable Jim Thome dual autographs from his playing days include 2006 Upper Deck Sweet Spot, paired with Ken Griffey Jr., and in 2007 Upper Deck Premier with Willie McCovey to celebrate Thome reaching 500 home runs.
 One of Jim Thome's most valuable modern cards is a super short-printed variation in 2012 Topps Update.